- »Teaching & Learning

 Students make extensive use of IT and computer-based design and manufacturing in all stages of the curriculum and the department works with cutting edge technology in at every key stage.

 Interactive whiteboards, CAD and CAM systems, two laser cutters, 3D Scanners and seven 3D printers are available to teaching staff in specialist rooms.
-The department also has access to its own specialist ICT suites as well as four very well equipped workshops, two specialised food rooms and a textiles classroom.
+The department also has access to its own specialist IT suites as well as four very well-equipped workshops, two specialised food rooms and a textiles classroom.

-There is a large variety of extra-curricular activities offered, including Robot Wars Robotics club, D&T club, cookery competitions, Greenpower electric race car club and various STEM activities organised for enrichment days and the College's gifted and talented programme.
+There is a large variety of extra-curricular activities offered, including Robot Wars Robotics club, D&T club, cookery competitions, Greenpower electric race car club and various STEM activities organised for Personal Development Days and the College's More Able Programme.

-The Head of Vocational Education is Mr S McKay.
+The Head of Vocational Education is Mr W Burton.

 The aim of the Vocational Education (VE) Department is to follow the Applied Learning ethos of ‘learning by doing’.
 As such, the VE Department offers a wide range of business and vocational courses.
 The department offers a range of Level 3 BTEC courses in Health and Social Care, Business and Travel.
-Level 2 courses are available in BTEC Children's Care, Learning and Development.
+The Level 2 course available is BTEC Child Development.

 The department is proud of its industrial links which include The Hogs Back Brewery, Go Ape, local care homes and primary schools, the Merlin Group and Procter and Gamble.

-The department also offers a wide range of extra-curricular activities such as Young Enterprise which gives students the opportunity to start and run their own businesses.
+The department also offers a wide range of extra-curricular activities.
 We also take part in national competitions such as The Student Investor Challenge.

-The Head of Vocational, ICT and Business Education is Mr M Powell.
+The Head of Vocational, IT and Business Education is Mr M Powell.

-The VIBE Department consists of four ICT and Computing specialist teachers and three Business and Economics teachers.
+The VIBE Department consists of four IT and Computing specialist teachers and five Business and Economics teachers.
 All are fully dedicated to raising standards in their specific subject areas and have contributed to the department’s excellent reputation for achieving outstanding examination results at all levels.

 A wide range of IT examination courses are run including GCSE and A Level Computer Science and Cambridge Nationals in Creative iMedia.
 There is a strong emphasis on programming in all years and some students are now writing their own applications.

-Within Business Education we offer both GCSE and A Level Business Studies and also A Level Economics.
+Within Business Education we offer both Business Studies and Economics at GCSE and A Level.
 Students studying Business Studies and Economics will have the chance to take part in a number of visits to organisations to enrich their experiences of the subject.
 There is also the chance to become involved in national competitions such as The Bank of England ‘Target 2.0’ competition and IFS Student Investor.